Reneva-dev/JSL01-SOLUTION-main/README.md

 📌 Project Description

-TaskMaster is a responsive and user-friendly to-do list application designed to help users organize their daily tasks efficiently.
+Kanban is a responsive and user-friendly to-do list application designed to help users organize their daily tasks efficiently.
 Built entirely using vanilla JavaScript, HTML, and CSS, this project emphasizes DOM manipulation, local storage, and interactive UI elements.
 The app allows users to add, update, delete, and categorize tasks as "To Do", "Doing", or "Done".

 🚀 Technologies Used